2025 Dutch general election: Aftermath

 The election produced a fragmented outcome, with Democrats 66 (D66) attaining the lowest result for the largest party in Dutch history, although it is D66's best-ever result in a general election, breaking its record of 24 seats of the 1994 and 2021 elections.
 The Party for Freedom (PVV) lost seats like the other parties of the Schoof cabinet: the People's Party for Freedom and Democracy (VVD), New Social Contract (NSC), and the Farmer–Citizen Movement (BBB).
 VVD achieved its joint-worst result since 22 seats in the 2006 election, although the party had been projected to perform worse in several opinion polls leading up to the election.
 NSC lost all of its 20 seats, the biggest loss for a Dutch party since the Labour Party (PvdA) lost 29 seats in the 2017 election.
 JA21 achieved its best-ever result in general elections with 9 seats.
 The Forum for Democracy (FvD) nearly regained all of the support that the party had lost in the 2023 election, winning 7 seats.
 The Socialist Party (SP) got its worst results since its entry into the parliament following the 1994 election.
 50Plus re-entered parliament with 2 seats, having been shut out in 2023.
-Following the release of the exit poll, Frans Timmermans announced that he would resign from the leadership of GroenLinks–PvdA (GL-PvdA).
+Following the release of the exit poll, Frans Timmermans announced that he would resign from the leadership of GroenLinks–PvdA (GL/PvdA).

 Rob Jetten, leader of D66, considered GL-PvdA a logical coalition partner along with VVD and the Christian Democratic Appeal (CDA).
 Geert Wilders conceded that PVV was unlikely to be part of the next government.
 On 4 November, Wouter Koolmees was selected as scout, after being nominated by the largest party, D66.
-On his advice, D66 and CDA started substantial negotations guided by informateurs Hans Wijers and Sybrand Buma.
+On his advice, D66 and CDA started substantial negotiations guided by informateurs Hans Wijers and Sybrand Buma.
 Wijers subsequently stepped down after a private message of his was leaked where he criticized VVD leader Dilan Yeşilgöz.

 The 2025 Speaker of the Dutch House of Representatives election was held on 18 November 2025, with incumbent speaker Martin Bosma (PVV) seeking re-election, before being defeated by Thom van Campen (VVD).